Is it really possible to just stop being poor? Not always.

 - We kept giving a tenth of our income away.

-- We began to prepare for the future.
+- We began to save and prepare for the future.

 When we went through Dave Ramsey’s Financial Peace University, it was a game changer.
 Ramsey is well-known for teaching some pretty simple truth in some pretty profound ways.
 Such as…